 12. Are manufacturing facilities open for inspection by foreign inspectors or third-party inspectors as authorized by the FDA/EMA?

 Manufacturing facilities can be examined by foreign inspectors or third-party inspectors only within self-inspection conducted by the manufacturer.
 Such inspections can involve independent inspectors as well.
 In other cases, inspections are to be held by employees of the relevant authorized authority with special knowledge and period of service.

 13. What are the requirements for storage, packaging, and handling of medicines and devices and their constituent components?

-Certain requirements are stipulated for medical devices storage depending on the material they are made of.
-Moreover, for each type of product specific requirements are set as for the premise where the product is stored (e.g. sunlight protection, temperature conditions), the order of products’ placement in storage (chronological, alphabetical).
+Certain requirements are stipulated for medical device storage depending on the material they are made of.
+Moreover, for each type of product-specific requirements are set as for the premise where the product is stored (e.g. sunlight protection, temperature conditions), the order of products’ placement in storage (chronological, alphabetical).
 Besides, special conditions are envisaged for some types of products.

 Requirements for packaging are covered by Questions 14-15 of this Chapter.

 14. What information must be included in medicine and device labeling?

 Drug labeling must include essentially the following information on the secondary (consumer) package:

 - medicinal product name (INN or generic name, or chemical and brand name);

 - manufacturer’s name;